 Samuelson Law at a glance:

-This firm's real estate and bankruptcy work includes foreclosures, workouts, landlord/tenant, re-negotiations of leases, U.S. Government contracts and leases, subleases, real estate tax sales, evictions, limited liability company and partnership disputes and single asset real estate, Chapter 11 and other bankruptcies of real estate developers, small businesses, non-profits, trade associations and health care providers.
+This firm's real estate and bankruptcy work includes foreclosures, workouts, landlord/tenant, leases, U.S. Government contracts and leases, subleases, evictions, limited liability company and partnership disputes and single asset real estate, Chapter 11 and other bankruptcies, for real estate developers, small businesses, non-profits, trade associations and health care providers.

 Its philosophy is to try to resolve bankruptcies and other disputes, as much as possible, amicably through negotiations, from a long-term planning point of view.
 However, Ken was an Assistant Attorney General.
 Thus, this firm can litigate as and when necessary and appropriate whenever such negotiations fail.

 Its founder, Ken Samuelson, has over 30 years of experience as lead counsel, including representing Verizon, Wells Fargo Bank and the U.S. Government's Resolution Trust Corporation in various cases and transactions.

 Ken was elected to the American College of Real Estate Lawyers and the American Inns of Court, and is in Who's Who in American Law.
 He was a member of the governing Council of the Real Property, Probate and Trust Law Section, of the American Bar Association, and Co-chair of its Technology Committee, for years.
 He has authored numerous articles and presented numerous programs, including before the Harvard Business School Club of Washington, D.C., the American Inns of Court, and the American Bar Association.

 Samuelson Law is a virtual, networked law firm, which means that (a) EACH OF ITS ADDRESSES IS ONLY A MAIL BOX, AND ALL WORK IS PERFORMED AT A HOME/OFFICE OR IN TEMPORARY OFFICE SPACE; and (b) it teams with colleagues at other law firms (most of whom are similarly-situated former partners of large law firms) with whom Ken has worked over the years, when and as needed for depth, specialization or local expertise.

 Samuelson Law handles certain matters on a fixed fee or partially contingent fee basis, and accepts VISA and MasterCard for certain payments.